Blood knot: Tying the knot

-The above method has been called by Stanle Barnes (Anglers' Knots in Gut & Nylon, 2nd ed., 1951) "outcoil", and is contrasted with the method that resembles the finished knot from the start, "incoil".
+The above method has been called by Stanley Barnes "outcoil", and is contrasted with the method that resembles the finished knot from the start, "incoil".
 In fishing line, and in other material if not deliberately set snug and maybe re-set after some initial tensioning, the outcoil form will transform into the incoil form.

 The knot is tightened by moistening it and pulling on the long ends of the line.
 This causes the wraps to tighten and compress, creating two short sections of "barrel", which look much like a hangman's knot, that slide together.
 The short ends of the line are then trimmed close to the wraps, or one of the ends may be left intact to be used for a second fly or lure, called a "dropper".